 Balance folio measurements may be amended if a measurement to a survey mark is being adopted from the survey being carried out.

-Compiling Full Status Balance Plans Full status Balance Plans are generally prepared for folios of the derived from crown land grants or from plans of survey subsequent to the original grant survey.
+'Full status' Balance Plans are generally prepared for folios of the Register derived from crown land grants described after the commencement of the Real Property Act 1862 or from plans of survey subsequent to the original grant survey.
 These plans are compiled from survey data, and survey notes are NOT required.

-When compiling a full status Balance Plan the Lot perimeter boundary lines should wherever possible be reduced using balance folio measurements where the Lot perimeter is disturbed.
+When compiling a 'full status' Balance Plan the lot perimeter boundary lines should wherever possible be reduced using balance folio measurements where the Lot perimeter is disturbed.
 Where reduction of the lot perimeter boundary lines is not possible the land being excised from the folio may be hatched.

-Compiling "Sketch by Way of Illustration Only' Status PlansSketch by Way of Illustration Only status Balance Plans are prepared on Plan of Title forms, labelled "BALANCE PLAN - Sketch by Way of Illustration Only" and prepared in accordance with the Office plan drawing specifications.
+'Sketch by way of illustration only' status Balance Plans are prepared on Plan of Title forms, labelled "BALANCE PLAN - Sketch by Way of Illustration Only" and drafted in accordance with the Plan Drafting Specifications.

 Plans Prepared to Convert Land from General Law

-The Lot perimeter and Lot area on "sketch by way of illustration only" status plans will be as determined from the deed description and where area and/or measurements are not provided by the deed description none will be shown on the plan.
+The Lot perimeter and Lot area on 'sketch by way of illustration only' status plans will be as determined from the deed description and where area and/or measurements are not provided by the deed description none will be shown on the plan.

-Any lands excised will be shown as hatching on the plan and where a metric balance area can be compiled this will be shown as NOT INCLUDING HATCHED PORTIONS (eg) "10.12 ha NOT INCLUDING HATCHED PORTIONS" and referred to under the Lot Number on the plan.
+Any lands excised from the deed description or otherwise excepted will be shown as hatching on the plan and where a metric balance area can be compiled this will be shown as NOT INCLUDING HATCHED PORTIONS (eg) "10.12 ha NOT INCLUDING HATCHED PORTIONS" and referred to under the Lot Number on the plan.

-Imperial and Metric Measurements on the "Sketch by Way of Illustration Only" Status Plan During the early stages of general law conversions it was common to feature both imperial and metric measurements on the Sketch by way of illustration only status plans.
+During the early stages of general law conversions it was common to feature both imperial and metric measurements on the 'Sketch by Way of Illustration Only' plans.
 In these cases the imperial measurements per the deed description would be shown in brackets.

 Where land was excised from the Conversion Plan the imperial would remain unchanged from the deed description area whilst the metric area would refer to the area remaining after the excisions with the wording "NOT INCLUDING HATCHED PORTIONS" shown below.